 Why is it so amazing, I’m sure you’re asking by now?Let’s base this from Bright.

-Within 30 minutes, you can be skiing in winter, whether it be downhill or cross country at not only one amazing ski resort, but three.
+Within 30 minutes, you can be skiing in winter, whether it be downhill or cross country at not only one, but three amazing ski resorts.
 All high quality, all catering to different levels of skiers.
 All with views that will blow your mind.

 If you’re not visiting in winter, you’re certainly not missing out.
 This is the cycling Mecca for Australia.
 Take your mountain bike to the numerous runs carved out of the dry slopes.
 If mountain biking isn’t for you, there is the to cycle, whether it’s for 5 minutes or 5 days.
 The Rail Trail runs from Bright to Wangaratta, taking you along rivers, through eucalyptus forests, and best of all, completely off road where you can take in the scenery without having to worry about traffic.